WyZEU/RiverClient/README.md

 | What gets injected into the game? | `src/client/java/dev/wyz/clientcore/mixin/` |
 | Does it touch my other launchers? | Only *reads* instances you import - `detectExternalMinecraftInstances` |

 Nothing is obfuscated.
-Don't take my word for any of it, that's the point.
+Don't take my word for any of it.

 ---